Extraterrestrial life: Early modern period

 The heliocentric model was further strengthened by the postulation of the theory of gravity by Sir Isaac Newton.
 This theory provided the mathematics that explains the motions of all things in the universe, including planetary orbits.
 By this point, the geocentric model was definitely discarded.
 By this time, the use of the scientific method had become a standard, and new discoveries were expected to provide evidence and rigorous mathematical explanations.
 Science also took a deeper interest in the mechanics of natural phenomena, trying to explain not just the way nature works but also the reasons for working that way.

 There was very little actual discussion about extraterrestrial life before this point, as the Aristotelian ideas remained influential while geocentrism was still accepted.
-When it was finally proved wrong, it not only meant that Earth was not the center of the universe, but also that the lights seen in the sky were not just lights, but physical objects.
+When it was finally proved wrong, it not only meant that Earth was not the centre of the universe, but also that the lights seen in the sky were not just lights, but physical objects.
 The notion that life may exist in them as well soon became an ongoing topic of discussion, although one with no practical ways to investigate.

 The possibility of extraterrestrials remained a widespread speculation as scientific discovery accelerated.
 William Herschel, the discoverer of Uranus, was one of many 18th–19th-century astronomers who believed that the Solar System is populated by alien life.
 Other scholars of the period who championed "cosmic pluralism" included Immanuel Kant and Benjamin Franklin.
 At the height of the Enlightenment, even the Sun and Moon were considered candidates for extraterrestrial inhabitants.